Oklahoma head coach shares history with A&M's Buzz Williams

 With a smile, Johnson said he remembers meeting a 17-year-old basketball manager while at Navarro who got a nickname for his high-energy approach to his job and Johnson keeps tabs with him to this day.

-Buzz Williams, that manager, is now the head men's basketball coach at Texas A&M, the school his Sooners are playing in the College World Series at 1 p.m.
+Buzz Williams, that manager, is now the head men’s basketball coach at Texas A&M, the school Johnson’s Sooners are playing in the College World Series at 1 p.m.
 Friday.

 “He’s got energy; full of energy,” Johnson said.